photography workshop with Fred Newman and Lynn

 or small format black and white or color, traditional or digital,

-within an hour's drive from each day's locations.
+hour's drive from each day's locations.
 A list of accommodations

-will be emailed to anyone who desires lodging.
+will be emailed to everyone.

 large format film photographers, Fred Newman would like to offer